MurrayIII/UnicodeMathML/README.md

 * The integrand can be attached to the integral via a space or the “glue” operator ▒.
 * The trigonometric function names are defined by the expression 'a'? ['sin' | 'cos' | 'tan' | 'sec' | 'csc' | 'cot'] 'h'?
-* The identity matrix and n×m matrix short cuts are implemented.
 * The four \rect border flags are fixed (needed to be inverted).
 * Display mode n-ary operators are changed to &#x3C;munderover> instead of &#x3C;msubsup>, except for integrals.
 * The default math functions are converted with or without the function-apply operator U+2061.